 Stress & Social Anxiety

 I also specialize in relieving social anxiety, stress, tension, & panic disorders.
-Many of my clients are highly successful and driven, and in that process allow stress to begin decreasing their quality of life.
+Many of my clients are highly successful and driven, and find stress beginning to decrease their quality of life.
 High stress is not necessary to perform well and succeed in busy lives–stress can be minimized without affecting efficiency and productivity.
 Many times stress is fueled by underlying feelings of inadequacy and fear of failure or need to be perfect.
 Together we can help you hold yourself and your life in a way that brings you peace–with self-respect and self-love.

-A relatively large number of my clients are therapists themselves and I greatly enjoy bringing nonjudgemental, deep holding and exploration to fellow therapists.
-I also have groups with many therapists in them if you are looking for an emotionally-sophisticated group that works on a high level.
+I am passionate about helping those who help others or who make decisions that impact many.
+Restoring leaders who are worn down by the high demands of their careers and families, so that they can simultaneously continue to contribute and also feel great about their lives, is highly fulfilling.
+I end up doing a fair amount of business coaching incorporated into therapy.
+A relatively large number of my clients are therapists or therapists-in-training and I greatly enjoy bringing nonjudgemental, deep holding and exploration to fellow therapists.
+I also have groups with many therapists in them if you are looking for an emotionally-sophisticated group.

 Couples & Groups

 Couples counseling and group therapy are ways of addressing in real time the emotions that come up in relationships and how we respond to these feelings in ways that serve us and ways that don’t.